 The most famous event in the history of Münster is the agreeing of the Peace of Westphalia in 1648, ending the 30-Years War.
 The Friedenssaal, or “Hall of Peace” in the Historic Town Hall bears witness to this.
 The so-called promenade is an attraction, green space and cycling path all in one, circling the historic city centre on a four and a half kilometre road.
 The ring road, lined by lime trees, also the location of the Buddenturm tower and Outer Wall, are built on the site of the old city fortifications, and motor vehicles are prohibited.

 Combine your stay in Münster with a short shopping excursion, browsing in exclusive boutiques around the Prinzipalmarkt and many other shops in the Münster arcades, Salzstraße or the Hansecarré shopping mall in Stubengasse.

 From autumn 2018 the H.ostel Münster, with its central location on the Marienplatz, offers accommodation that’s perfect for visitors and holidaymakers on a budget.
 The many attractions of Münster, including its lovely restaurants and cafes, are all within easy walking distance.
 There’s plenty of variety, so that you can have a really great city break.

 A cultural stronghold, a city of bicycles and students and an episcopal see – that’s Münster, a city full of history, with something for young and old alike.
 Münster has lots of culinary treats to offer too, with 900 restaurants, pubs and bars to linger in.
-Our 4 star hotel, centrally located in the Old Town right next to the pedestrian zone, has 140 modern, comfortable bedrooms.
+Our hotel, centrally located in the Old Town right next to the pedestrian zone, has 140 modern, comfortable bedrooms.
 Start your day in Münster with our extensive H4 MORNINGS breakfast buffet; in fine weather you can enjoy it on the sun terrace looking out over beautiful Münster.